-Bylaws for International Safe Community Certifying Centre, adopted 2015-01-20
+Bylaws for International Safe Community Certifying Centre, adopted 2015-01-20 with changes decided by the bi-annual meeting in Nan 2015.

 The Safe Communities concept was originally launched as an official WHO term in their VI: the General Program in the end of the 1980’s.
 The co-operation between The WHO and The Safe Community Movement started in 1986 but began its formal existence at the First World Conference on Accident and Injury Prevention held in Stockholm, Sweden in September 1989.
 In the Manifesto for Safe Communities, the resolution of the conference, state that "All human beings have an equal right to health and safety."
 “This is a fundamental aspect of the World Health Organisation's (WHO) Health for All strategy and for the WHO Global Programme on Accident Prevention and Injury Control.”